Dybondzy/Pewlett-Hackard-Analysis/README.md

 Overview of the analysis: Explain the purpose of this analysis.
 Results: Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.
 Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
----
---- How many roles will need to be filled as the "silver tsunami" begins to make an impact?
---- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees
 1940
---- number of retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees SELECT COUNT(emp_no) number_count
+Number of retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees SELECT COUNT(emp_no) number_count
  FROM employees
  WHERE (birth_date BETWEEN '1965-01-01' AND '1965-12-31');
-ANSWER: 1940
----

 Deliverable 3 Requirements